Leggett & Platt, Inc. (LEG). Below are some highlights from the above linked analysis:

 4. Graham Number

-LEG is trading at a discount to only 3.) above.
-The stock is trading at a 28.9% premium to its calculated fair value of $16.84.
+LEG is trading at a premium to all four valuations above.
+When also considering the NPV MMA Differential, the stock is trading at a 30.2% premium to its calculated fair value of $32.75.
 LEG did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: